lwhiteley/AngularLogExtender/README.md

 Currently, Only numbers and strings will be pushed into the template string.

 ###Use Case 5: Color your log outputs
 Override the color of all log methods of a specific log instance is possible with AngularLogExtender.
-Just pass a css style as the third parameter of the `getInstance()` method.
+Just pass a css style as the fourth parameter of the `getInstance()` method.
 Currently, only logs with one parameter of type string will be parsed with the specified styles.
 The following example shows you how.
 #####Eg.
 ```javascript